MobyNL/robotframework-mitmlibrary/readme.md

 Examples where Mitm is useful:
 - When running in parallel, if you do not want your other instances to be influenced.
-- Manipulate the response of a request to see how the front end handles it for a integrated services that are always up.
+- Manipulate the response of a request to see how the front end handles it
-- When stubs or mocks are not available.
+- When stubs or mocks are not available or their behaviour is not sufficient for your testing needs.
-- When stub or mock behaviour is not sufficient for your testing needs.
+- When you want to have full control as tester, without dependency on a developer

 ### Mitm Certificates
 To test with SSL verification, or use a browser without ignoring certificates,